Telemark University College (TUC) – Høgskolen i Telemark (HiT)

 * While preparing to study abroad, students should consult their academic advisor for assistance in choosing the most appropriate courses for their degree program.

 - Housing: Student housing units are located within walking distance from the main campuses.
 Each student enjoys a private, furnished room.
 All rooms have internet access.
 Fully equipped kitchens and dining rooms are shared between 2-6 students.
 There is a TV room and a laundry room in each building.
 Please note that there is limited telephone access from the halls of residence.
 Most students bring along or purchase their own mobile phones.
 The Students Association (SiTel) operates the accommodation service, and further information on accommodation available on each campus can be found on their website.
+MSU recommends that our students choose the "Gullbring" building due to its proximity to the Bø campus.

 On-campus student cafeterias serve breakfast, lunch and dinner.
 Most often, students cook their own food in their residence.